Chelsey Amer, MS, RD, CDN, answers a common still mysterious bathroom question: Why is my pee bright yellow?

 Now you may be thinking: If I’m excreting excess B vitamins, do I need to take them at all?

 But just because your urine appears bright yellow doesn’t mean that you’re excreting all of the vitamins you ingest.
 Your body takes the amount that it needs, which can change over time based on your diet and other specifics.
+So don’t skip your supplement, because vitamin B is essential for overall health, including proper nerve function, brain health, and digestive health.

 The color of your urine can reveal several health indicators.